genericlady/RealEstateCalculator/readme.md

 # Use this RealEstateCalculator to figure out your taxes

 ## Notes:
-- got rid of makefile and moved everything into a single directory
+- implemented maven for easy compiling and testing.